CSCAR/workshop-stata-intro/stata_markdown/01-basics.md

 <</dd_do>>
 ~~~~

-Note that when a command wraps to more than one line in the Results window (either due to a manual line break like this or a command thats too wide
+Note that when a command wraps to more than one line in the Results window (either due to a manual line break like this or a command that's too wide
 for the Results window), the prefix changes from `.` to `>` to indicate that its all one command.

 Finally, there's the special comment, `///`.
 Stata commands must be on a single line.
 However, complicated commands may get very long, such that its